mkazinauskas/tax_manager/README.md

 * Taxes should have ability to be scheduled (yearly, monthly, weekly, daily) for each municipality
 * Application should have ability to import municipalities data from file (choose one data format you believe is suitable) `(CSV) format`
+* Application should have ability to insert new records for municipality taxes (one record at a time) `(Implemented via api calls, or just add new value to csv document, which is loaded on application startup)`

 ## What's pending
-* Application should have ability to insert new records for municipality taxes (one record at a time)
 * User can ask for a specific municipality tax by entering municipality name and date
 * Errors needs to be handled i.e. internal errors should not to be exposed to the end user You should ensure that application works correctly